City College - Altamonte Springs Data & Information Overview

 Freshmen Retention Rate

-During the 2017-2018 academic year, there were 189 undergraduates at City College-Altamonte Springs with 132 being full-time and 57 being part-time.
+During the 2017-2018 academic year, there were 188 undergraduates at City College - Altamonte Springs with 135 being full-time and 53 being part-time.

 Student Loan Debt

-Almost 66% of college students who graduated with the class of 2018 took out student loans, but that percentage varies from school to school.
-At City College-Altamonte Springs, approximately 100% of students took out student loans averaging $7,416 a year.
+While almost two-thirds of students nationwide take out loans to pay for college, the percentage may be quite different for the school you plan on attending.
+At City College - Altamonte Springs, approximately 100% of students took out student loans averaging $7,416 a year.
 That adds up to $29,664 over four years for those students.

-How Much Money Do City College-Altamonte Springs Graduates Make?bachelor's degree recipients from City College-Altamonte Springs make around $22,300 per year during the early years of their employment.
+How Much Money Do City College - Altamonte Springs Graduates Make?students who graduate from City College - Altamonte Springs with a bachelor's degree go on to jobs where they make an average salary of $22,300 in their early years.
 Unfortunately, this is 44% less that the average college graduate's salary of $39,802 per year.
 However, graduates in your major field may make more.

 |Address:||177 Montgomery Road, Altamonte Springs, FL 32714|